arkency/posts/posts/2017-09-28-event-sourcing-is-a-transferrable-skill.md

 <!-- more -->

 Below you'll find an example of Event Sourcing in Ruby.
-Git it a look.
+Give it a look.

 ```ruby
 class Product